michaelkrauty/OxideEssentials/README.md

 Oxide Essentials
 ===============
-Oxide Essentials is a bundle of useful commands essential for any Rust server inning Oxide.
+Oxide Essentials is a bundle of useful commands essential for any Rust server running Oxide.